 TCNJ's Self-Designed Major has been designed as an honors-level program for highly motivated and independent students who are willing to commit themselves to a rigorous course of studies.
-To be eligible for consideration, students must have at least a 3.0 GPA at TCNJ at the time of application.
+To be eligible for consideration, students must have completed at least one semester at TCNJ with not less than a 3.0 Grade Point Average.
+However, students with an interest in the program are welcome to write to the program coordinator at any time.